-“As margins have tightened, producers have been looking for additional ways to cut expenses and that has meant more used equipment purchases at auctions and through private party transactions,” says Cory Nordhausen, vice president of AgDirect sales in the western region.
+“As the used equipment market continues to evolve, more and more producers are looking to make purchases at auctions, both traditional and online, and through private party transactions,” says Cory Nordhausen, vice president of AgDirect sales in the western region.

 “AgDirect works with customers buying used equipment through these channels in addition to the traditional dealership model,” he says.
-“From financing terms to interest rates, we have the tools and resources, like our AgDirect Mobile app, to help you look at each scenario independently, compare options and manage expenses on a case by case basis.”
+“From financing terms to interest rates, we have the tools and resources, like our online financing application or AgDirect Mobile app to help you look at each scenario independently, compare options and move quickly on a sale.”

 Get started with AgDirect equipment financing today by asking for AgDirect at the dealership, applying online, locating your nearest AgDirect territory manager or contacting the AgDirect financing team at 888-525-9805.